FlyingGyroscope/IntroTo3DPrinting/README.md

 Don't worry, they'll tell you about it.

 *How do I tune my printer or slicer profile?*
-Check out these guides from the community: [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/), [OrcaSlicer Calibration Walkthrough](https://www.orcaslicer.com/wiki/guides/calibration_guide).
+Check out these guides from the community:  [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/), and [OrcaSlicer Calibration Walkthrough](https://www.orcaslicer.com/wiki/guides/calibration_guide).

 *Which printer should I get?*
 In my opinion, you should get the most reliable printer you can afford.
 Do not get sucked into marketing, do not obsess over speeds and spec sheets, and do not overlook ease-of-use features.
 Top brands give you excellent slicer profiles out of the box, and this is very highly recommended for beginners.
+Top brands also regularly update slicing software.

 *How do I troubleshoot my printer?*
 Patience and experience.
-Narrow down the problem to:  mechanics/motion system, extrusion, temperature, calibration, and slicing.
+Try to narrow down the problem to:  mechanics/motion system, extrusion, temperature, calibration, and slicing.
 Isolate and test one thing at a time.
 I learned a lot by assembling my own printer.

 *How do I make custom designs?*
 Features and software constantly change, but I appreciate this video by Maker's Muse that compares free CAD (computer aided design) software: [I tested them all](https://www.youtube.com/watch?v=J--QVhGheP4) and a follow-up video [Was I unfair to FreeCAD](https://www.youtube.com/watch?v=p8Pk1ayx6LQ).
-Pick a CAD program, and bring enough patience to get over the learning curve.
+Pick a CAD program and bring enough patience to get over the learning curve.
 I started and stopped several times in my journey.
 I was only successful when I had an exciting project motivating me to continue.
 I now prefer the technical capabilities of parametric modeling, and found the Product Design Online tutorials very helpful: [Learn Fusion 360 in 30 Days Playlist](https://www.youtube.com/playlist?list=PLrZ2zKOtC_-C4rWfapgngoe9o2-ng8ZBr).
+Beyond drawing simple shapes, you should be familiar with: construction lines, sketch constraints, offset planes, intersections and projections, extrude, rotate, and sweep.
+You can do a lot with this assortment of tools.

 # *License*